rackerlabs/technical-blog/_posts/2015-04-24-ansible-and-docker.markdown

 ### `pull=always` and `state=reloaded`

 These two options, added in the recent Ansible 1.9.0 release, allow you to use the Docker module to deploy containers in a more idempotent fashion. `pull=always` performs a `docker pull` on the server before anything else is done, even if the image is already present -- this lets you be certain that you're running the latest builds of all of your containers.
 Using `state=reloaded` instead of `state=started` invokes more powerful logic about your container's state: it asserts that, not only is a container with the same *name* (or matching image and command) running, but a container with the same *configuration*.
-If anything has been changed in the playbook -- a new version of the container's image, a different value for an environment variable, or a redeployed container that was linked to this one -- the existing container or containers will be stopped and new ones will be started with the new configuration.
+If anything has been changed in the container's image or the settings in your playbook -- a new version of the container's image, a different value for an environment variable, or a redeployed container that was linked to this one -- the existing container or containers will be stopped and new ones will be started with the new configuration.
 If everything is still the same, though, nothing will be done and the module will report `changed=false`, like a well-behaved Ansible citizen.

 Using them together lets you keep a container up to date, keep its configuration up to date, and automatically propagate container restarts to any dependent containers.
 Handy!